StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 3. Therefore, r → (d ∧ c)
 4. d is not a contradiction (i.e., can be true)
 5. c is not a contradiction (i.e., can be true)
-6. Therefore, r is not a contraction (i.e., can be true)
+6. Therefore, r is not a contradiction (i.e., can be true)
 7. r → l
 8. Therefore, l is not a contradiction (i.e., can be true)

-### Proposition 1
+### Proposition 1: Discerning right actions from wrong actions is a necessary but not sufficient condition for doing right

-We can put this into propositional logic.
-If d = "I discern right from wrong" and r = "I do right," then this implication reads "r implies d."
-Here's the truth table:
+Here's the truth table for this implication:

 <table>
   <tr>